joseph-nun3z/procastination-station/EN/Characters/NPCs/Ismark Kolyanovich.md

 ## Personality
 - **Traits:** Unlike most Barovians, Ismark isn't typically dour.
 He's more outgoing and willing to engage with strangers
 - **Ideals:** Protecting his adopted sister Ireena and serving his community
-- **Bonds:** Devoted to [[EN/Characters/NPCs/Ireena Kolyana|Ireena Kolyana]] and the memory of his father, Kolyan Indirovich
+- **Bonds:** Devoted to [[EN/Characters/NPCs/Ireena Kolyana|Ireena Kolyana]] and his father, Kolyan Indirovich
 - **Flaws:** Lives in the shadow of his father, earning him the nickname "Ismark the Lesser"

 ## Background & History
 Ismark is the son of the village burgomaster, Kolyan Indirovich, and has spent most of his adult life training with weapons in the hope of one day confronting and killing Strahd.
-When his father died, the burden of protecting both the village and his adopted sister Ireena fell to him.
+He serves as his father's right hand in protecting both the village and his adopted sister Ireena from the growing threats that surround them.

 ## Role in Campaign
 - **Importance:** Major
 - **Relationship to PCs:** Potential ally and guide
 - **Goals/Motivations:**
   - Protect Ireena from Strahd's advances
-  - Escort Ireena safely to Vallaki
+  - Assist his father in defending the village
   - Eventually confront and defeat Strahd
-  - Become a worthy successor to his father
+  - Prove himself worthy of the Kolyanovich name

 ## Stats & Abilities
 *Based on [[Shared/5e-Reference/Veteran|Veteran]] stat block (MM p.350)*